Aaron98990/ways-of-the-game/spirit-of-the-game.md

 For lower levels of football, skipping the coin toss to save time is okay, having the assistant referee do the coin toss, or using a different method to determine sides/kick-off when no one has a coin.
 - Especially with back to back games or behind schedule games, the referee may just choose sides or who kick-offs.
 Although against the Laws, if an assistant referee is doing the coin toss to save time - no one will throw a fit.
 And in lower levels of the game if no one has coin and they use the guess if one or two fingers are behind, that is fine.

 A team had limited or no subs.
 The opposing team has a full roster.
-The team with the full roster wants no cooling break (water break) or a shorter drinks break (water break) or a shorter half-time interval.
+The team with the full roster wants no cooling break (water break) or a shorter drinks break (water break) or a shorter half-time interval and wants to play the full game.
-- To allow the teams with limited or no subs to fully recover and for their safety, it is fair to go through with the full cooling break (water break) or water break interval.
-There is no requirement that both teams must agree to a water break.
-A referee may take a water break for themselves even if both teams don't one.
+- To allow the teams with limited or no subs to fully recover and for their safety, it is fair to go through with the full cooling break (water break) and the full half-time interval.
+There is no requirement that both teams must agree to a water break amd evem the referee may call a water break for themselves even if both teams don't one.
+But, decreasing the length of the halfs requires agreement from both teams.

 Not playing any additional time in second half in a blowout game, especially when there is extreme weather conditions.
 - If the players from both teams clearly want the game to end, there is no need to play additional time.
-Shortening the half may even be acceptable in lower levels of the game.
+Shortening the half may even be acceptable in lower levels of the game without the referee needing permission.

 Not forcing a retake of a penalty kick because the goalkeeper was off their line but the ball was kicked right down the middle and being off the line caused no advantage.
 - The goalkeeper did not gain any advantage - the goalkeeper would of caught the ball if they were on the goal line or not.

-Not penalizing encroachment by an attacker or defender who does not directly become involved in play.
-- The penalty kick law is not meant to be strictly read.
-If the ball enters the goal or completely misses the goal, the encroachment by one yard does not change anything and does not need to be penalized.

 Not penalizing a goalkeeper when they are releasing the ball and are handling the ball less than one yard outside the penalty area.
 - As the benefit is minimal and the direct free kick restart is very beneficial for the opponents, giving a warning to the goalkeeper before penalizing this would be the best action.